-The exam, which is multiple-choice, is not to be considered as anything but a selection mechanism for scholarships.
+The 47th annual Chem 13 News Exam, sponsored by the University of Waterloo, is scheduled for Thursday, May 11, 2017.
+The exam, which is multiple-choice, is not to be considered as anything but a selection mechanism for awards.
 Specifically, it is not used as a criterion for admission to university studies.
 We do not show or give results to any admissions committee.

 Who may write?